aaronjj925/lunar-topography/LOLA CNN/README.md

-# Training a Convolutional Neural Network (CNN) on
+# Training a Convolutional Neural Network (CNN) on Altimetry Data

 ## Purpose
 The following code uses the LRO's Lunar Orbiter Laser Altimeter's (LOLA) numerical data to interpolate the lunar terrain of missing data points.
 Although the LRO has orbiting the Earth for nearly 17 years, there are many spots on the lunar surface without altimetry data.
 This machine learning model aims to estimate these missing points with minimal error.
 The training data comprised of small subsections of the lunar surface (retrieved from the official NASA LOLA Database), where data would be divided into training, validation, and test data.